erick-ghz/session_basics/README.md

 # Session basics

-Practicing with actix-session Rust's crate.
+Practicing with actix-session, a Rust's crate.